EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_01/hands_on_1.md

 7. Select: Workloads → Desktop development with C++.

 8. Install options: select only the “Windows 10 SDK” (assuming the computer is Windows 10)].
-This will come up on the right hand side of the screen.
+This will come up on the right-hand side of the screen.

 The installation screen should look similar to the following: